World population: Modern history

 During the European Agricultural and Industrial Revolutions, the life expectancy of children increased dramatically.
 The percentage of the children born in London who died before the age of five decreased from 74.5% in 1730–1749 to 31.8% in 1810–1829.
 Between 1700 and 1900, Europe's population increased from about 100 million to over 400 million.
 Altogether, the areas populated by people of European descent comprised 36% of the world's population in 1900.

 Population growth in the Western world became more rapid after the introduction of vaccination and other improvements in medicine and sanitation.
 Improved material conditions led to the population of Britain increasing from 10 million to 40 million in the 19th century.
 The population of the United Kingdom reached 60 million in 2006.
 The United States saw its population grow from around 5.3 million in 1800 to 106 million in 1920, exceeding 307 million in 2010.

+20th century

 The first half of the 20th century in Imperial Russia and the Soviet Union was marked by a succession of major wars, famines and other disasters which caused large-scale population losses (approximately 60 million excess deaths).
 After the collapse of the Soviet Union, Russia's population declined significantly – from 150 million in 1991 to 143 million in 2012 – but by 2013 this decline appeared to have halted.